English Springer Spaniel Lifespan

 The English Springer Spaniel has an average lifespan of 12-14 yrs.
 With proper nutrition, exercise, and veterinary care, many English Springer Spaniels live full, healthy lives.

-With a typical weight of 40-50 lbs and lifespan of 12-14 yrs, the English Springer Spaniel requires thoughtful care tailored to their specific breed characteristics.
+English Springer Spaniel adults typically weigh 40-50 lbs and live 12-14 yrs; the practical breed-specific considerations are the kind worth knowing going in, not figuring out later.
 The English Springer Spaniel's moderate shedding coat and high activity requirements tell only part of the story — their sporting heritage shapes everything from trainability to health risks.

 Factors Affecting Longevity